-The main lessee has in 2014 informed that they wanted to use their 5-year option and extended the lease with 5 years valid until 31 August 2019.
 In February 2019 the main lessee extended the lease until 31 August 2022.

-Accordingly, the agreement ensures that the limited partnership and Sydbank renewed the agreement to extend the banking arrangement to the effect that the repayment profile etc. can be accommodated within the limited partnership's capital resources.
+Accordingly, the agreement ensures that the limited partnership and Ringkjøbing Landbobank renewed the agreement to extend the banking arrangement to the effect that the repayment profile etc. can be accommodated within the limited partnership's capital resources.
+In addition, management expect that Aldi will use their second-last option to continue the rental agreement covering a period of 5 years ending in 2027.
+The expectation is based on 15 years of cooperation with Aldi beginning in 2006.